DSCmatter/TF-IDF-Document_Scorer/README.md

  - But if a word appears in many documents, it's not a unique identifier.
 Give the word a low score.

 ## Prerequisites:
-- You may need to install packages such as:
+Before using this TF-IDF implementation, ensure you have the following packages installed:

-- textblob and nltk
+-textblob
-- you can do this typing: pip install textblob on cmd
+-nltk

-- same goes for nltk: pip install nltk
+You can install these packages using pip: pip install textblob nltk

 ## Improved TF-IDF Implementation
 This implementation of TF-IDF features improvements such as: